mattkirkland/design-methods/schedule.md

 Human Factors crash course (cog sci! ergonomics. et cetera.).
 Accessibility!
 People with bodies!
 After this week you're going to have a broad understanding of design *challenges* and design *tools* for those people made of meat that you want to use your stuff.

     - physical thing: how big are handles? how long is a leg?
     - graphic design: how fast do people read? from how far away? what about if they are also listening to a podcast at the same time?
     - phone app: how big is a finger? when does an animation feel slow?
     - interior architecture: how wide should a door be? how where's a light switch go? how do people move through an unfamiliar space?

-#### assignment
+#### Assignment
 - choose a flavor of human factors research; research and report findings in your playground notebook.
-- AND accessibility / universal considerations for your project: what do you need to take into account?
+- AND notes on accessibility / universal considerations for your project: what do you need to take into account?

 ## Research